Tag: Evil Bone Water

 What is Zheng Gu Shui?

 Developed by a Chinese Master Herbalist over 500 years ago, Zheng Gu Shui is used today to treat pain and trauma.
 It successfully heals injuries related to muscles, bones, and joints, such as backaches, arthritis, strains, bruises, sprains, and breaks.
 Zheng Gu Shui is an external analgesic salve and is a must-have for everyone’s first aid cabinet.
+Evil Bone Water is well known in martial arts and sports medicine circles for its quick and effective healing properties and pain relief.
+Used by martial artists to aid in the healing of iron fist training, it is believed to stimulate circulation, reduce pain and swelling, and improve the healing of injuries and wounds.
+Today the most common applications for Zheng Gu Shui involve traumatic injuries, bruises, and sprains.
+However, many people have found Zheng Gu Shui helpful for common ailments like carpal tunnel and arthritis.

 The Origins of Evil Bone Water and Why It Is Better Than Zheng Gu Shui

+Evil Bone Water has made a splash in the Chinese medical community.
+This popularity is because its premium herbs are ethically sourced.
+In addition, the quality of ingredients is upgraded to surpass traditional Zheng Gu Shui.
+Practitioners are discovering how to use Evil Bone Water for martial art conditioning, such as in iron fist training.
+Meanwhile, western practitioners are learning to use it clinically for arthritis and joint pain.
 The original formula of Zheng Gu Shui had 26 ingredients.
 These ingredients were local to the herbalists who made the topical, and there wasn’t enough to support high-quantity production.
 Eventually, the demand for Zheng Gu Shui became too high for local herbalists to supply.
 Mass-market herbalists took the product to the commercial market but had to lower the quality of the product.
 They removed all but 7 of the original ingredients in the traditional Zheng Gu Shui formula.
+We recognized the ineffectiveness of this product.
+Essential ingredients were left out, making the liniment sub-par.
+Evil Bone Water rose to the challenge of creating the most effective product on the market by including four essential ingredients mass-market herbalists leave out of their formulas.

 What Are the Ingredients in Evil Bone Water?

 We have provided a complete ingredient list of Evil Bone Water, including supplemental information regarding each ingredient used.
-In addition, we explain why each component is used and what benefit it provides.
+In addition, we explain why each component is used and what benefit it provides

 Zhang Nao, Camphor, Cinnamomum Camphora